Postgraduate study in Polymer Engineering

 Structuring your postgraduate programme in Polymer Engineering

-A Postgraduate Certificate in Engineering (Polymer Engineering) is offered in block courses over one year.
+A Postgraduate Certificate in Engineering (Polymer Engineering) is offered in block courses to be completed over one year.

-The following courses are compulsory as part of the Postgraduate Certificate in Engineering (Polymer Engineering):
+The following courses are compulsory as part of the 60-point Postgraduate Certificate in Engineering (Polymer Engineering) and the Master of Engineering Studies (Polymer Engineering):

 - POLYMER 700 Polymer Materials Engineering (15 points)